 Brazil currently gets about 6.5 million foreign tourists per year, and by 2022 they’re hoping to nearly double that, to 12 million tourists annually.

-Like I said, I welcome any initiatives that make it easier for people to travel, and this will represent significant time and money savings, and encourage people to go.
+I’m thrilled to see Brazil make it easier for those from the US (and other countries) to visit.
+I welcome any initiatives that make it easier for people to travel, and this will represent significant time and money savings, and encourage people to go.